Mayurnalgirkar18/Credit-Card-Fraud-Detection/README.md

 DBSCAN Clustering shows clusters of normal and suspicious transactions.
 Visualization using PCA helps identify outliers.

+# Deployment
+Deployed the projct using streamlit in app.py file.

 # Notes:
 To use the full dataset, replace card_transdata_sample.csv with full CSV locally.
 Outputs may vary slightly due to random sampling and model initialization.